ethanent/hycord/README.md

 ![Hycord help command](https://i.imgur.com/c1maZrZ.png)

+### About Hycord

+Hycord is a Discord bot I created after realizing that Hypixel-Discord integration would be super nifty, especially for guild and community servers.

+Hycord is powered by my Hypixel API client library for Node, [hypixel-api](https://github.com/ethanent/hypixel-api).

 ### Running Hycord yourself

 If you're interested in running your own Hycord bot instance, execute `index.js` like so: